Add Your Heading Text Here

 CSI (Rolling 30) 94% 95%

-When the team sees the scoreboard every single morning, accountability gradually becomes part of the culture rather than a confrontation later.
+This review should stay short and direct.
+When the team sees the scoreboard every morning, accountability becomes part of the culture instead of a confrontation later.

-“We came in a little light on hours per RO yesterday.
-However, CSI stayed strong.
-Today we’ll tighten inspection follow-up and close that gap.”
+“We came in a little light on hours per RO yesterday, but CSI stayed strong.
+Today we’ll tighten inspection follow-up and close the gap.”

 2. Focus on One Behavior